file-format/Docs/en/plugin/rbz.md

 ## RBZ File Format - More Information

-RBZ files are compressed ZIP files
+RBZ files are compressed ZIP files that contain a Ruby script file.
+It is compressed with the most commonly used compression method **DEFLATE**, which is described in IETF **RFC 1951**.

 ## How to open an RBZ file?

 You can open RBZ files with Trimble SketchUp on Windows as well as macOS.

-In addition to these, since RBZ files are compressed ZIP files,
+In addition to these, since RBZ files are compressed ZIP files, you can extract these with standard ZIP extraction utilies by renaming its extension from .rbz to .zip.

 ## About Sketchup